-Our Appointed Governors
+3.7 Our Appointed Governors

-The Trust has four Appointed Governors who bring a wide range of experience in representing the views from their appointing organisations, which for Gloucestershire include:

-- NHS Gloucestershire Integrated Care Board;

-- Gloucestershire County Council;
+The Trust has four Appointed Governors who bring a wide range of experience in representing the views from their appointing organisations, which for Gloucestershire include: NHS Gloucestershire Integrated Care Board; Gloucestershire County Council; Healthwatch Gloucestershire; and Age UK Gloucestershire.

-- D Healthwatch Gloucestershire;

-- ▷ Age UK Gloucestershire.

-Why become a member?
+4. Why become a member?

-The core benefit of becoming a member is to have a voice, helping to shape the way services are provided.
+The core benefit of becoming a member is to have a voice, helping to shape the way services are provided, contribute to the future direction of the organisation, and ensure the Trust is responsive to the needs of local people and communities.
+Alongside this, membership provides opportunities to show support for the Trust and its work.